Stav42/IC_Handbook/Basics.md

 Pin-6 is the threshold pin, when the voltage is applied to threshold pin, then it contrasts with a reference voltage.
 The set state of the FF can be depends on the amplitude of this pin.

 Pin 7 is the discharge pin and pin 8 is voltage supply

+They are used in three modes - Astable, Monostable, Bistable.
+Look'em up (https://www.edgefx.in/555-timer-ic-introduction-and-working-with-operating-modes/)

+### Applications
+1. Monostable multivibrator
+2. Voltage controlled oscillator
+3. Ramp generator